change management models

 McKinsey 7-S Model

 The McKinsey 7-S Model is one of the more complicated models due to its seven S’s, although this complexity could be required when making complicated organization-wide changes.
-The model’s seven components are not intended to be handled in a particular order; rather, their connections are evaluated in order to reveal weaknesses:
+The model’s seven components are not intended to be handled in a particular order; rather, their connections are evaluated to reveal weaknesses:

 • Strategy